aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/lines-curves-and-shapes/draw-closed-curve/_index.md

 ## What is “save bitmap as PNG” in Aspose.Drawing?

-Saving a bitmap as PNG simply means taking the in‑memory `Bitmap` object that represents your drawing surface and writing it to disk in the Portable Network Graphics format.
-PNG preserves transparency and provides loss‑less compression, making it ideal for UI graphics, reports, and thumbnails.
+**Save bitmap as PNG** means taking the in‑memory `Bitmap` object that represents your drawing surface and writing it to disk in the Portable Network Graphics format.
+PNG preserves transparency and delivers loss‑less compression, typically reducing file size by 30‑50 % compared with raw BMP files, making it ideal for UI graphics, reports, and thumbnails.

 ## Why use Aspose.Drawing for drawing closed curves?

-Aspose.Drawing offers a fully managed, cross‑platform alternative to the older `System.Drawing.Common` library.
-It supports high‑quality rendering, extensive color management, and works consistently on Windows, Linux, and macOS—perfect for modern .NET Core and .NET 5/6 applications.
+Aspose.Drawing is a fully managed, cross‑platform alternative to the older `System.Drawing.Common` library.
+It supports **30+ image formats**, runs on Windows, Linux, and macOS without native dependencies, and delivers **consistent rendering** across .NET 5/6/7+ runtimes.
+This reliability is crucial when you need high‑quality vector‑based drawings in server‑side or containerised environments.

 ## Prerequisites